aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 1. Review your settings and select **OK**.

-   **Note**: Please Wait for 2 mins to Successfully create virtual network link.
+   **Note**: Please Wait for 2 mins to successfully create virtual network link.

 1. Select **Refresh**.